 But, while the canine stress response can differ markedly from that of cats, the first step in alleviating their distress is very similar: identify a zone in your home where they will be best-insulated from the sights and sounds of the storm.
 A room with small (or no) windows, double glazing and heavy curtains is an ideal spot or, better still, a basement.
 Furnish the space with a dog bed or crate that has nice high sides to help your pet feel sheltered from the storm, and fill it with familiar bedding so your dog feels cosy, comfortable and at home.

 Invest in a dog anxiety shirt or thunder jacket

-While I’ve never used an anxiety shirt on my own dogs, a locum vet I work with bought one for his dog and swears by it.
-I imagine the sensation for the dog is very much like being cuddled or held tightly which they find very reassuring.
-My vet college said it works fantastically, keeping his dog quiet and calm during storms.
-A few drops of Rescue Remedy'”, or even a pharmaceutical sedative can be an effective supplement to this type of device.
+An anxiety shirt reproduces the sensation of being cuddled or held tightly which dogs can find very reassuring and help keep them quiet and calm during storms.
+A few drops of Rescue Remedy, or even a pharmaceutical sedative can be an effective supplement to this type of device.

 The herbal – and pharmaceutical – approach